dwanderton/dwanderton.github.io/_posts/2015-11-21-acorn-hack.markdown

 </center>
 <br/>

-There was a fantasic 'drop the mic' moment when the Editor of TechCrunch asked the girls about the technologies used, and commented _"We should probably ask the developer..."_ One of the girls grabbed the mic and explained in detail the reason why we had chosen to develop using ionic as opposed to native, and how our rails backend integrated.
+There was a fantasic 'drop the mic' moment when the Editor of TechCrunch asked the young ladies about the technologies used, and commented _"We should probably ask the developer..."_ One of the young ladies grabbed the mic and explained in detail the reason why we had chosen to develop using ionic as opposed to native, and how our rails backend integrated.
 Blew the crowd, and myself, away.

 <center>
 <br/>